-This document describes the methods the Colorado Health Institute (CHI) used to develop estimates of health insurance coverage of Colorado's children and working age adults reported in the series of fact sheets and data supplements entitled Colorado Children's Health Insurance Status: 2011 Update and Colorado Adults' Health Insurance Status: 2011 Update.
-The updates and one-page fact sheets are available for download at http://www.coloradohealthinstitute.org/EBNE and www.coloradohealthinstitute.org/AdultEBNE.
+This document describes the methods used by the Colorado Health Institute (CHI) to develop estimates of health insurance coverage of Colorado's children and working age adults, which were reported in the series of fact sheets and data supplements entitled Colorado Children's Health Insurance Status: 2012 Update and Colorado Adults' Health Insurance Status: 2012 Update.
+The updates and one-page fact sheets are available for download at www.coloradohealthinstitute.org.

-These methods were updatedJuly 20, 2011.
+These methods were updated on March 26, 2012.
 Information on updated assumptions and methods is noted below.